 A little over a year ago, I attended the North American Christian Convention in Kansas City where Craig Groeschel was the featured speaker at the pre-conference leadership session.
 Needless to say, I made sure I could be there for his talk.

 Because not only is Craig a great communicator, he is a great leader.
-If you’ve ever been to a Catalyst One Day event, you know about his leadership wisdom.
+If you’ve ever been to a Catalyst One Day event, you know about his leadership wisdom, while they also have great decoration from many linen tablecloths for sale you can find online which are perfect for these events.
 Or if you’ve listened to his leadership podcast, you’ve benefitted from his insight tremendously.

 So when he, in a bit of a rabbit trail, brought up how important asset allocation in the local church is, I paid attention.